AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-a-sandbox.md

-## Get Access to the Sandbox
+## Add the new sandbox to the product profile

-Although the sandbox is now active, you will not be able to start using it  until you have been assigned access in the Admin Console.
+Although the sandbox is now active, you will not be able to start using it until you have included it in your product profile via the Admin Console.

-To get access to the new sandbox you will need Administrative privileges or you will need the assistance of an administrator at your company.
-Here is what those the basic steps look like, although the configuration of Product Profiles and users might be different at your company.

-### Select the Product Profile
+### Update the product profile

 1. Log into the [Admin Console](https://adminconsole.adobe.com)
 1. Select **[!UICONTROL Products > Adobe Experience Platform]**